 The prophet promptly chastised their lack of faith, commanding them to their knees to beg forgiveness and increased faith.
 “The disciples dropped to their knees and began to pray in the fervency of their spirit, supplicating God for more than two hours with fanatical earnestness; at the end of which time, looking again into the box, they were now persuaded that they saw the plates.”
 If true, this is a damning account.
 If untrue, why didn’t the witnesses ever contradict the idea that they had only seen the gold plates with spiritual eyes?

 In modern times, we have learned to be skeptical of coerced or persuaded witness statements.
-Scientific studies have confirmed that about half of all individuals will come to believe that a fictional event occurred if they are told about the event and then repeatedly imagine it happening.
+Scientific studies have confirmed that about half of all individuals will come to believe that a fictional event occurred if they are merely told about the event and then repeatedly imagine it happening.
+It is called the illusory truth effect.
 Regardless of the extraordinary claims people sometimes make, it does not always mean that an extraordinary event actually occurred.

 Lucy Smith (Joseph’s mother) wrote a letter on May 11, 1846 upholding James Strang as a prophet, while Emma Smith testified that Joseph held a council of trusted advisors before penning a letter to Strang.
 These actions could be seen as powerful endorsements of the legitimacy of this line of succession.